 DEVOTION…A One Day Retreat in Standish Maine with Buddhist Teachers Lama Willa Miller and Lopon Liz Monson

-When: Saturday, April 1, 2017, 10:00a.m. – 4:30 p.m.
+When: Saturday, Oct.
+14, 2017, 10:00a.m. – 4:30 p.m.

 Devotion—as understood in non-dual traditions of Eastern spirituality—is not worship of something, but rather an open-hearted relationship with life itself.
 The devotional path introduces us to a journey of deep relationship, relationship which can open our hearts and minds to ever-subtler levels of truth.

-In this one day retreat, two female teachers in the Buddhist tradition will share their experiences and reflections on the path of devotion.
-Together we will explore how expectations, opening and surrender each play a key role in how we understand and engage with different kinds of devotion.
+In this one-day retreat, two female teachers in the Buddhist tradition will share their experiences and reflections on the path of devotion.
+Together we will explore how expectation, opening and surrender each play a key role in how we understand and engage with different kinds of devotion.